 2. Easter Eggs Year Round

 When I turned the page to Keller’s penultimate “lie of success,” I stumbled into something unexpected: A chapter about living a balanced life.
-By mere coincidence, this is an idea I’ve dedicated a lot of thought and energy too, and so I was both surprised and happy to learn what Keller thinks about it.
+By mere coincidence, this is an idea I’ve dedicated a lot of thought and energy to, and so I was both surprised and happy to learn what Keller thinks about it.
 I was even more thrilled to discover an entirely new perspective on the matter:

 What appears to be a state of balance is something entirely different — an act of balancing.
 Viewed wistfully as a noun, balance is lived practically as a verb.